yukyunglee/yukyunglee.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MS/PhD in Industrial Management & Engineering
+    - course: PhD in Industrial Management & Engineering
       institution: Korea University
       year: 09/2019 - 08/2024
     - course: BSc in Industrial Management & Engineering, and International Finance